iron-io/docs/worker/reference/environment/index.md

 ## Default Languages Versions

-Below you can see pre-installed versions of languages in IronWorker sandbox.
+Below you can see pre-installed versions of languages in the IronWorker environment.
 If you want another version of choosen language try to update it by [adding related `deb` packages to your worker](/worker/reference/dotworker/#syntax_reference).